 Next, you’ll travel to Myrdal to catch the Flåm railway, one of the world’s most beautiful train rides.
 In summer, you’ll coast through lush landscapes cut through with the icy waters of the Aurlandsfjord, and in winter you’ll marvel at the crystalline formations of frozen waterfalls as you make your way down to Flåm.
 Finally, after taking adequate time to enjoy the wonders of nature, you’ll be on your way to Bergen, a city known for colorful wooden houses on the Bryggen wharf, a lively fish market, and a stately museum exploring the history of the Hanseatic League.

 Note: It is just as easy to do this trip in reverse, starting in Bergen and ending in Oslo, where you can catch your flight home.

-This exciting option checks off several must-see destinations in the north, offering a great big helping of land, sea, and sky.
+This exciting winter itinerary checks off several must-see destinations in the north, offering a great big helping of land, sea, and sky.
 Tromsø is Norway’s dynamic northernmost city, and the photogenic Lofoten archipelago is a convenient gateway to some seriously stunning scenery.
-But first, you'll alight in the city of Bodø, where you can visit the traditional trading post Kjerringøy Handelssted as well as the Norwegian Aviation Museum.
+But first, you'll alight in the city of Bodø, home of the traditional trading post Kjerringøy Handelssted as well as the Norwegian Aviation Museum.

 Once back again, you'll transfer to Svinøya, a quaint little fishing village on a separate island.
 This is the home of the famed Rorbuer – old wooden fishing cabins built partially on land and partially on sea – as well as a jumping off point for countless activities like hiking, fishing, and wildlife spotting.
 Finally, you'll allow the Hurtigruten to escort you to your last stop of Tromsø, where you’ll have the day to wander the city, touring its museums, browsing its shops, and getting a taste of some of the world’s best seafood.